Grenfell Tower Inquiry: Social housing

 Labour Party politicians and some survivors have argued that the inquiry should include an examination of national policy in national policy towards social housing.
 In his letter to Theresa May proposing the Terms, which were agreed without amendment, Moore-Bick had noted that many of those affected by the fire and others had been in favour of this.
 He argued, however, that this would add significantly to the time required to complete his work, and that such an examination was better suited to a different kind of process and not to a judge-led inquiry. in her response, Theresa May said that the Housing Minister Alok Sharma would "personally meet and hear from as many social housing tenants as possible" both in the immediate area and further afield.

 In response, Corbyn wrote an open letter to May saying: "The fire has raised profound concerns about the way that social housing is provided and managed in this country, and I as well as many survivors worry that without a wider focus, the inquiry will fail to get fully to grips with the causes of the fire."
 Corbyn also said May should "immediately set out a clear, independent and thorough process for identifying and addressing the broader failings that led to the Grenfell fire."
 Matt Wrack of the Fire Brigades Union said, "Central government has created the housing and fire safety regime and central government must be held to account for any failings in it.
 Yet the terms of reference signed off by Theresa May appear designed to avoid this."

 Controversies

 Two former panel members from the Independent Inquiry into Child Sexual Abuse raised concerns about the ability of the inquiry to be independent of the government.

 Matt Wrack, the general secretary of the Fire Brigades Union, argued that the order of the inquiry made the fire service's role too prominent, while other issues will be addressed in the second phase when public interest will have faded.

 On 7 January 2018, an open letter to the Prime Minister signed by 71 academics and several politicians was published.
 This described concern for a possible conflict of interest of the auditors KPMG, who audited the Royal Borough of Kensington and Chelsea and companies responsible for the cladding on Grenfell Tower.
-This was viewed by signatories as a conflict with their neutrality on the enquiry.
-In response, KPMG agreed to immediately withdraw from the enquiry and waive its fees.
+This was viewed by signatories as a conflict with their neutrality on the inquiry.
+In response, KPMG agreed to immediately withdraw from the inquiry and waive its fees.